Dr Holger W Unger

 Principal Supervisor for PhD

 Dr Holger Unger is a staff specialist in obstetrics and gynaecology at the Royal Darwin Hospital.
-He holds a dual academic affiliation as Honorary Research Fellow at the Menzies School of Health Research and Honorary Academic Clinical Lecturer at the Liverpool School of Tropical Medicine, Liverpool, UK.
+He is a Senior Research Fellow at Menzies School of Health Research and a Honorary Academic Clinical Lecturer at the Liverpool School of Tropical Medicine, Liverpool, UK.

 His research focuses on the prevention of Plasmodium falciparum and Plasmodium vivax infections during pregnancy and the puerperium in the Asia-Pacific region.
 He supervised a clinical trial of intermittent preventive treatment in pregnancy in Papua New Guinea, and conducts research into the interplay between undernutrition, inflammation, malaria and other infections during pregnancy and their impact on adverse pregnancy outcomes.
 His portfolio includes clinical and epidemiological studies, biomarker research, data linkage studies, individual participant data meta-analyses, and qualitative research.